Abire, 12, from Tooting in South London has several eye conditions which has left her vision impaired since birth.

 “She’ll play games separately with a support teacher”

-Now that Abire is at school, her visual impairment can make things difficult, Mum Wajiha says.
+Now that Abire is at school, her vision impairment can make things difficult, Mum Wajiha says.
 “Children are inquisitive and ask a lot of questions, which when you’re young is quite hard to handle.”
 This is especially true when Abire plays sports at school, Wajiha says.

 “Sometimes the children don’t want to be on her team because she finds it difficult to catch balls due to her sight.
 She’s often given the job of refereeing the match, or she’ll play games separately with a support teacher rather than being included with the rest of the class.
 It’s tough for her because we love sports, and as a family we try to include new ways of helping Abire take part in games, even if it’s just a little game of cricket in the hallway at home.”